-Mr. Daniel L. Hebard 1500 Walnut Street Building Philadelphia, Pennaylyania
+Mr. Daniel L. Hebard 1500 Walnut Street Building Philadelphia, Pennsylvania

-Dear Mr. Hebardt
+Dear Mr. Hebard:

-My statement that the Club had lacked a clearly defined land policy was intended as a critician of the membership rather than of the officers.
+My statement that the Club had lacked a clearly defined land policy was intended as a criticism of the membership rather than of the officers.
 It seemed pretty clear to me that the Club had never threshed out the question of what it was there for, and certainly no set of officers could pursue a policy without a mandate from the members.
 I am note sure that the members have really made up their minds even at this time what they wish the club to be.
 I seized the opportunity to lay a general proposal before them.
-Maturally I bent the proposal to cover the things I am interested in.
-An LRO .
-1. . a Cittle Lt.
-CO Day Dur the tim My visits to the club were too short to allow me to check up on the Ford logging.
+Naturally I bent the proposal to cover the things I am interested in.

+My visits to the club were too short to allow me to check up on the Ford logging.
 I have no reason to doubt that your appraisal of it is correct.
 However, I did check up on the logging at Dukes and was pleased with it.
 I admit that my suggestion of teaming up with the Ford organization was premature in the sense that I had not satisfied myself of the quality of their work.

-DOU C.C I am glad you share my impressions of Smith.
-I am anxious to neet Manville, and he is coming down here next weak to talk over his plans.
+I am glad you share my impressions of Smith.
+I am anxious to meet Manyille, and he is coming down here next week to talk over his plans.
 He was selected by Dr. Dice and I have no notion of what sort of fellow he is.